Outdoor Learning - Eastrop Rangers

 Outdoor learning is a fantastic way for children to take risks, explore and develop a positive attitude to learning.
-At Eastrop Infant school, every child has has the opportunity to learn outdoors through welly walks, lessons linked to their theme and discrete outdoor learning sessions taught by our Outdoor Learning Leader - Mr Smith
+We call this our Eastrop Ranger time and all of our pupils are Eastrop Rangers, led by our Lead Eastrop Ranger Mr Smith.
+At Eastrop Infant school, every child has the opportunity to take part in Forest school type activities through welly walks, lessons linked to their termly theme and discrete outdoor learning sessions.

-Click here for our Skills Progression map for Outdoor Learning
+Click here for our Progression document for Outdoor Learning

 Forest School is an inspirational process, that offers all learners regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland or natural environment with trees.
 Forest School is a specialised learning approach that sits within and compliments the wider context of outdoor and woodland education.